 Each municipality is responsible for arranging vaccinations for its own residents.
 Vaccines are distributed equally to municipalities.

-Vaasa Hospital District is in a baseline phase of the coronavirus epidemic from 27th of April 2021.
-You can check the current situation in Vaasa Hospital...Read more
+Vaasa Hospital District is again in a spreading phase of the coronavirus epidemic from 23rd of August 2021.
+You can check the current situation in Vaasa...Read more